Why is Bharat’s gurukul system important

 (Excerpts from Prof. Mahadevan’s, IIM-B Speech “On Re-engineering Higher Education in India”)

-Categories of teachers as per Sanskrit scriptures:
+What are the categories of teachers as per Sanskrit scriptures:

-• उपाध्यायः (upādhyāyah)somebody who can take student closer to the issue being taught.
-They will develop an interest in the student on the subject regardless of the difficulty of the subject.
+• उपाध्यायः (upādhyāyah) – somebody who can take student closer to the issue being taught.
+Importantly, they develop an interest in the student on the subject regardless of the difficulty of the subject.

-• महामहोपाध्यायः (mahāmahopādhyāyah) somebody who is a veteran in the above skill, and can inculcate a lifelong interest in the subject in the student.
+• महामहोपाध्यायः (mahāmahopādhyāyah) – somebody who is a veteran in the above skill, and can inculcate a lifelong interest in the subject in the student.

-• देशिकोत्तम्: (deśīkottamah) a teacher who is more than the subject matter.
+• देशिकोत्तम्: (deśīkottamah) – a teacher who is more than the subject matter.
 In fact, they are role models and imbibe values in their students.
 Students love them, not only for their expertise on the subject but also for the values they hold.

-• आचार्यः (āchāryah) an chārya is one who has not only mastered all śāstra (sciences), but is able to put the concepts into practice.
-Additionally, an chārya enables his students to practice these concepts.
+• आचार्यः (āchāryah) – an āchārya is one who has not only mastered all śāstra (sciences), but is able to put the concepts into practice.
+Additionally, an āchārya enables his students to practice these concepts.

 • Guru – a person who can lead people who come into their influence out of darkness into brightness.

-School of Yoga explains the role of a guru.
+What is the role of a guru.

 Gu means darkness, ru means annulment that removes darkness.
-The ultimate role of teacher is to remove the darkness from the minds of the students, i.e. show them the light and not just train them to get marks.
-They are a lifetime inspiration to their students.
-Guru/ acharya don’t take the horse to the pond, they create so much thirst, that the horse will go and look for the pond to drink water.
-This type of learning is far more lasting and eternal because the the focus is on increasing awareness (prajñā).
+Importantly, the ultimate role of teacher is to remove the darkness from the minds of the students, i.e. show them the light and not just train them to get marks.
+Also, they are a lifetime inspiration to their students.
+Significantly, the guru/ acharya don’t take the horse to the pond.
+However, they create so much thirst, that the horse will go and look for the pond to drink water.

 For example, śikṣa is learning, śikṣakaha is somebody who is causing you to learn.